Celebrating Living Wage Week

 An accredited Living Wage employer can ensure fair pay for lower paid staff.
 This means that their earnings are based on the actual cost of living, which will in turn help them to have a better work/life balance.

 Staff who are paid enough to cover the cost of living are more likely to feel valued for the work they do, helping them to feel more included in the workplace and deliver more for their employer.
-In fact, 93% of businesses say the Living Wage has benefited their business, with 75% saying that it has increased motivation and retention rates for employees.
+In fact, 93% of the Living Wage network says it has benefitted their business, with 86% reporting an increase in staff motivation since accrediting.